nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Literals (Pipeline) 256a27e63865801e8cfffc5517617d4a.md

 ## `__pairs__`

-Converts an array of `{ key, value }` objects into direct fields on the parent.
+Converts an array of `{ key, value }` objects into direct fields on the parent object.

+This operator takes an array where each item is an object with `key` and `value` properties, and transforms it into a flat object where each `key` becomes a property name and each `value` becomes the property value.

+**Key behaviors:**
+- Each array item must be an object (not a primitive or array)
+- Each object must have a `key` property that is a string
+- Each object should have a `value` property (defaults to empty string if missing)
+- The `key` becomes the property name in the resulting object
+- The `value` becomes the property value in the resulting object

 **Before**